Dogsthorpe.com The Genealogist - UK census, BMDs and more online

 William Bone

-Garton End looked very different in 1904 you can just recognise the distinctive semi detached houses behind the trees, which are still on the double bend.
+Garton End looked very different in 1904 above you can just recognise the distinctive semi detached houses behind the trees, which are still on the double bend.

 In this picture in 1912 you can see the terrace which is now next to Newark Avenue.